Skip to main content

 1

-Click the Compare button in the toolbar
+Select the Compare button in the Toolbar

 2

-Select the mesh you would like to analyze.
+Select the Mesh you would like to analyze

 3

-Select your nominal mesh.
+Select your nominal Mesh

 4

-Coarsely align the meshes.
+Coarsely align the Meshes

-Using the rotation handles in the view ports, rotate the analysis mesh until it is approximately aligned with the nominal mesh.
-This does not have to be perfect as we will next run a fine automatic alignment to more precisely align the two meshes.
+Using the rotation handles in the view ports, rotate the analysis Mesh until it is approximately aligned with the nominal Mesh.
+This does not have to be perfect as we will next run a fine automatic alignment to more precisely align the two Meshes.

 5